upintheairsheep/utmapp.github.io/_pages/install.md

 **If you are running iOS 14.2, 14.3**: UTM works with sideloading (non-jailbroken) if your device has an Apple A12 chip or newer.
 Otherwise, you need to be jailbroken.

-**If you are running iOS 14.0, 14.1, 14.4, or higher**: UTM only works if you are jailbroken.
+**If you are running iOS 14.0, 14.1, 14.4, or higher**: UTM works if you are jailbroken or [semi-tethered with Jitterbug][9].
+"Semi-tethered" means either tethered to a Mac/PC, to another iOS device with Wifi sharing, or to itself (one iOS device running both Jitterbug and UTM) through a on-device VPN profile.

 ### AltStore Repository